thingsboard/thingsboard.github.io/support-ukraine/index.md

 ## Message to our users and clients from russia

 We expect you to protest against the war!
 You are responsible for this madness because you allowed your leader to do this.
+Unfortunately, we can't block you from using open-source version of our products.
-Meanwhile, we will stop sales of new licenses to russian companies asap.
+However, we will stop sales of our licenses to russian companies asap.

 {: style="text-align: center;"}